How to Schedule an Appointment with Dr. Hasker

 - The time does not conflict with anything else.
 My office

-hours are listed as open, so if a time appears as blocked that means
+hours are listed as "free" (that is, open), so if a time appears as

 For instance, the sample schedule to the right